wilsonify/ansible-up-and-running/README.md

 If you encounter any problems with these samples, please submit a GitHub issue or a pull request against this repository.

+Readers of the [Early Release on the O'Reilly site](https://learning.oreilly.com/library/view/ansible-up-and/9781098109141/) should checkout the branch 3rd-edition.